 Barbados is tailor made for newlyweds.
 It serves up a spectacular honeymoon for couples who crave the classic combo of romance and relaxation, but it also offers an unusually wide variety of activities to share.
 It often surpasses its island neighbors with its white sand beaches, coral reefs and dramatic sunsets.
 Yet what distinguishes it most is how its rich British colonial heritage and vibrant West Indian cultures have set the stage for a decidedly upscale destination full of history and authentic island flavor.
+A Barbados Honeymoon offers something for everyone.

 History buffs will enjoy visiting the well preserved plantation houses as well as the Parliament House in Bridgetown.
 Couples seeking more active pursuits on their Caribbean honeymoon can golf, hike, snorkel, sail, fish, ride horseback or scuba dive with sea turtles.
 No matter which you choose, be sure to save some energy for a long, lovely romantic dinner at one of the Zagat-rated restaurants where the cuisine is only matched by the chic décor and breathtaking views.